U3A CANBERRA is part of a worldwide movement

 - To be at all times, non-political and non-sectarian in our approach.

-U3A-ACT was established in 1986 from an initial public meeting of 100 people, and we now have over 5250 members and we continue to grow.
+U3A Canberra (formerly U3A-ACT) was established in 1986 from an initial public meeting of 100 people, and we now have over 4000 members and we continue to grow.
 The ACT has a single U3A.
 It includes members living in Queanbeyan and Yass and surrounds.

 Our members are all volunteers, and our courses are developed and delivered using the skills and abilities of the members themselves.
 It is an organisation of volunteers, run by volunteers and we welcome your interest in any of our activities.

-We run close to 300 courses across different disciplines and topic areas, from hands-on courses such as photography, learning to play a musical instrument, social outings, activity courses including travel, dance, yoga, or learning lawn bowls, through to more formal courses and discussion groups.
+We run more than 200 courses across different disciplines and topic areas, from hands-on courses such as photography, learning to play a musical instrument, social outings, activity courses including travel, dance, yoga, or learning lawn bowls, through to more formal courses and discussion groups.
 No prior educational qualifications are required; no degrees are awarded.

 The range and number of courses are entirely dependent on the availability of volunteer course leaders.
 We encourage members to give courses on subjects, which they feel competent to lead.